^

 Prognosis of iron deficiency anemia in children

-After treatment of iron deficiency anemia in children, the prognosis is usually favorable, especially in cases where it is possible to quickly establish and eliminate the cause of JE.
-If treatment is undertaken after 3 months from the clinical manifestation of IDA, the consequences can persist for months, years and even for life.
+After treatment of iron deficiency anemia in children, the prognosis is usually favorable, especially in cases where the cause of ID can be quickly identified and eliminated.
+If treatment is undertaken later than 3 months from the clinical manifestation of IDA, the consequences can persist for many months, years, and even life.

 Использованная литература